 Method 1: Using a Drain Snake

 A drain snake (or auger) is a flexible tool designed to navigate toilet bends.
-Insert the snake into the drain opening and rotate the handle to hook the Clorox Toilet Wand stuck in toilet.
+Insert the snake into the drain opening and rotate the handle to hook the Clorox Toilet Wand stuck in the toilet.
 Gently pull upward to dislodge the head.
 Avoid aggressive pushing, as this may worsen the blockage.

 Method 2: Using a Stiff Wire or Coat Hanger